 How Much Do You Want to Spend?

 It’s important to keep costs top-of-mind for any home projects.
-Spahn & Rose cabinet design experts will walk you through each step of your cabinet project while helping you stay on budget.
+Spahn & Rose cabinet design experts will walk you through each step of your cabinet project while helping you.
 There are numerous cabinet styles and plenty of price options within each style.
 All cabinets can be modified to suit your exact needs, in all different price ranges.

 Having a professional paint your cabinets will cost more than staining them: A professional paint application typically costs $2,000 to $5,000, while a professional stain application runs $1,500 to $4,000.